mozilla/inclusion/evaluation_tools/contributor-assessment-basic.md.md

 ### Code of Conduct
 A Code of Conduct sends an  signal that a project & community is invested in creating a safe and empowered spaces for everyone, regardless of background, family status, gender, gender-identity or expression, marital status, sex, sexual orientation, native language, age, ability, race/ethnicity, national origin, socioenconimic status, religion, geographic location or any other dimension of diversity.

-- [ ] I can locate a Code of Conduct ("CoC").
+- [ ] I can locate a Code of Conduct.
+- [ ] That Code of Conduct is in the root of the repository, and not buried in another file content (like README, or CONTRIBUTING)
-- [ ] The Code of Conduct is visible from our main project page and/or repository root and linked from all communication channels.
+- [ ] The Code of Conduct is visible from the main project page and/or repository root and linked from all communication channels.
 - [ ] It is clearly stated in the COC how to report behaviors at that are illegal or make individuals/groups feel unsafe, unwelcome or uncomfortable.
 - [ ] It is clear to whom that report will go.
 - [ ] It is clear what to expect if I report.